Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Results

 The period of the oscillation, given in Table \ref{tab:period}, varies substantially between the four moist atmosphere cases.
 Understanding why the period is longer in some simulations is important because a slower oscillation implies the planet will have a longer period of clear skies at the limb, potentially allowing for repeat observations when conditions are favorable.
 We find that the oscillation period monotonically decreases in parallel with the rotation period, but the relationship is not linear.
 We expect the rotation period to influence the Rossby wave phase velocity directly through $\beta$.
 However, other factors are clearly in play.
 While the rotation period decreases by similar amounts (2-3 days) between each simulation, there is a disproportionately large difference between the oscillation periods of the Proxima Centauri b and TRAPPIST-1e simulations.
 We believe the non-linearity can be explained by the additional influence of the zonal wind on the Rossby wave phase velocity as defined in Equation \ref{eqn:cp}.
 Figure \ref{fig:cphase} shows latitude-time diagrams of the Rossby wave phase velocity for each simulation.
 Both the eastward and westward phase of the oscillation display higher phase velocities in the TRAPPIST-1e simulations as compared to Proxima Centauri b, accounting for the much shorter oscillation periods of the former.
-The phase velocities differ because the zonal mean wind, reported in Table \ref{tab:period}, jumps significantly between the the Proxima Centauri b (4-5 m/s) and Trappist-1e (15-18 m/s) simulations.
-The higher zonal mean wind in the TRAPPIST-1e cases may in turn be explained by a larger meridional temperature gradient via the thermal wind balance.

-The Rossby number for all four moist simulations is small, on the order of $10^{-2}$, as the characteristic length scale of the phenomenon (the zonal wavenumber 1 Rossby wave) is approximately half the circumference of the planet, while the characteristic zonal wind is on the order of tens of meters per second.
-This means the geostrophic approximation can be applied and the thermal wind balance equation holds true:
+Effectively, the more rapid background zonal flow is shifting the wave response east and west of its equilibrium point more quickly in the TRAPPIST-1e cases.